symphopkins/CDC_COVID/README.md

-# CDC Data ETL Pipeline
+# SARS-CoV-2 Variant Proportions ETL Pipeline

 This Python script is designed to extract, transform, and load (ETL) data from the CDC (Centers for Disease Control and Prevention) API into a PostgreSQL database.
 It retrieves data related to variant proportions from the CDC API, performs necessary data transformations, and then loads the processed data into a PostgreSQL table.